 DJ Pooh, the rapper and producer who co-write the script for the iconic Friday movie alongside Ice Cube, also chimed in on the conversation.
 “A springboard for many careers,” DJ Pooh tweeted back.

-Back in November, Tucker confirmed to All Urban Central that he didn’t “want everybody smoking weed” and he “didn’t want to keep doing that character.”
+In November, Tucker confirmed to All Urban Central that he didn’t “want everybody smoking weed” and he “didn’t want to keep doing that character.”

 A fourth film, Last Friday, has been teased for some time and rumors are that it is currently in the works.